 Why has the government made this decision?

-Harry Singh, estate agent at Henry Wiltshire’s Hayes office, explains.
-“Most flats are bought as leaseholds, which is understandable as the block will necessarily be owned by an individual or a company who will be the freeholder.
+Henry Wiltshire’s estate agents in Hayes explain, “Most flats are bought as leaseholds, which is understandable as the block will necessarily be owned by an individual or a company who will be the freeholder.
 However, many leaseholders are living in houses, not flats, which can lead to leaseholders paying a freeholder for no other reason than that it’s in the contract.”

 Up until now, some buyers have found themselves trapped in expensive contracts and forced to pay sky-high ground rents to the freeholders of their properties.
 Some of these ground rents double every ten years or less, leaving home-owners seriously out of pocket.
 For many, selling the property and moving on is not a viable solution as the property is unsellable: buyers will steer clear of properties with high ground rents, and mortgage lenders will be unwilling to lend money for the purchase.